Skip to main content

 While in this article I’ll focus on different compensation approaches and salary bands, it’s important to note that salaries are just one aspect of the overall compensation package.

-A well-rounded compensation philosophy must include total compensation, salary structure, and raise/promotion models.
+A well-rounded compensation philosophy must include total compensation, clearly established salary ranges and structure, and raise/promotion models.

 Why Is A Compensation Philosophy Important?